KSilambharasanSF4548/create-annotation-list-view-in-xamarin/README.md

 - A PDF document is loaded into the Syncfusion PDF Viewer
 - Annotations present in the document are retrieved programmatically
 - The retrieved annotations are displayed in a list view
-- Selecting an annotation navigates the viewer to the corresponding position in the PDF
+- Selecting an annotation navigates the viewer to the corresponding location in the PDF

 ## Use Cases